 Let's say you're buying home insurance for the first time today.
 Wouldn't it be great if the smartphone you dropped down the loo last summer was covered?

 Wishful thinking, maybe.
-But making amends for mistakes that happened in the past is, broadly, what retroactive cover (or 'retro' as it's fondly known) does.
+But making amends for mistakes that happened in the past is, broadly, what retroactive cover (or 'retro') does.

 Most types of insurance start their cover from a given date onwards.
 This has to be the case otherwise insurers would soon run out of money paying past claims, and premiums would be ridiculously high as a result.

 But 'most' doesn't mean 'all', and professional indemnity (PI) insurance is a little different.
 It can cover incidents from the past.

 Retro is added to your professional indemnity policy to pick up claims from work you did before your policy started.
 It extends cover backwards to a specified date (the 'retroactive date').
 This date is noted on your schedule.